Fight of the Living Dead

-Fight of the Living Dead is a reality streaming television series where 10 YouTube stars were selected to take part in a simulated zombie apocalypse and try to survive for 72 hours straight.
-Fight of the Living Dead: Live-Action Video Game, which was produced before BlackBoxTV's partnership with YouTube Premium debuted on April 5, 2015, was a six episode pre-season, totaling under one hour combined.
-It starred Jesse Wellens, Meghan Camarena, Iman Crosson, Joey Graceffa, Justine Ezarik, Jeana Smith, Jarrett Sleeper, Sam Pepper and Olga Kay.
+Fight of the Living Dead is an American reality-styled streaming television series in which YouTubers participate in a simulated zombie apocalypse and attempt to survive for 72 hours.
+The series premiered on April 5, 2015, on YouTube, with later seasons airing on YouTube Premium.

+The first installment, Fight of the Living Dead: Live-Action Video Game, was a six-episode pre-season totaling under one hour combined.
+It was produced before the show's partnership with YouTube Premium and starred Jesse Wellens, Meghan Camarena, Iman Crosson, Joey Graceffa, Justine Ezarik, Jeana Smith, Jarrett Sleeper, Sam Pepper, and Olga Kay.
-Pre-Youtube Premium season one, titled Fight of the Living Dead, premiered on April 5, 2015.

-The first season, titled Fight of the Living Dead: Experiment 88, premiered on August 17, 2016.

-The second season, titled Fight of the Living Dead: Paradise Calls, premiered on October 31, 2017.